Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
 If only 1 digit set, then it will always display it, or if 3 digits set, it will respect `ConditionYellow` and `ConditionRed`. `Pips.Shield.Building` is used for BuildingTypes.
   - `pipbrd.shp` will use its 4th frame to display an infantry's shield strength and the 3th frame for other units if `pipbrd.shp` has extra 2 frames.
 And `Shield.BracketDelta` can be used as additonal `PixelSelectionBracketDelta` for shield strength.
 - Warheads have new options that interact with shields.
   - `PenetratesShield` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
-It also allows targeting the TechnoType even if weapons using the warhead cannot target or damage the shield.
+It also allows targeting the TechnoType as if shield isn't existed.
   - `BreaksShield` allows the warhead to always break shields of TechnoTypes, regardless of the amount of strength the shield has remaining or the damage dealt, assuming it affects the shield's armor type.
 Residual damage, if there is any, still respects `Shield.AbsorbOverDamage`.

 In `rulesmd.ini`: